jcy2704/tic-tac-toe/README.md

 Download the code or copy the git repository to your computer.

 ### Usage
-To run our project type 'ruby enumerable.rb' in your terminal where your file is stored.
+To run our project type 'bin/main.rb' in your terminal where your file is stored.

 ## Authors